GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 representative sample, instead of all of the records.
 The throughput and cost of tokenization can be optimized by using envelope encryption for columns classified as sensitive.

-This document demonstrates a reference implementation of tokenizing structured data through two tasks: _sample and identify_, followed by _bulk tokenization_ using symmetric encryption to tokenize data using envelope encryption.
+This document demonstrates a reference implementation of tokenizing structured data through two tasks: _sampling and identification_, followed by
+_bulk tokenization_ using symmetric encryption to tokenize data using envelope encryption.

 This document is intended for a technical audience whose responsibilities include data security, data processing, or data analytics.
 This guide assumes that you're familiar with data processing and data privacy, without the need to be an expert.
 This document assumes some familiarity with shell scripts and basic